Things to do in the Isle of Man

 Things to do Isle of Man - Cregneash

 Visiting Creagneash Village is easily one of the most interesting things you can do here on the Isle of Man.
-It offers a rare glimpse into what farming communities would have looked like hundreds of years ago.
+Cregneash is the oldest open-air folk museum in Britain, offering a rare glimpse into what farming communities would have looked like hundreds of years ago.

 Port Erin Beach Isle of Man

-A lot is going on around the beach during Summer.
+A lot is going on here during Summer.
 You can rent kayaks or paddleboards, pick up ice cream, or enjoy drinks & food at the various bars and restaurants.
 You can also catch some pretty incredible sunsets here.

 Milners Tower Isle of Man